 | Full Kitchen + Bar | U-shaped | 16 to 26+ | $45,000 to $85,000+ |

-Those numbers include the island build, countertops, appliances, and basic utility connections.
-They don’t include a patio cover, pergola, or site work like retaining walls.
+Those figures cover the island build, countertops, appliances, and basic utility connections.
+They do not account for patio cover, pergola, or site work like retaining walls.

 What Drives the Cost Up